IRB Submissions

 The definition of a CWRU faculty member includes:

-• CWRU Board of Trustees appointed Faculty at affiliate hospital (CC, Metro, UH, and VA) with research funding managed by CWRU
+• CWRU Board of Trustees appointed faculty at an affiliate hospital* with research funding managed by the university

 *Some exceptions can be made for individuals who meet the following criteria: